The Zookeeper's Wife (film): Plot

-Dr. Jan Żabiński is director of the Warsaw Zoo, one of the largest in 1930s Europe, assisted by his wife, Antonina.

-On 1 September 1939, the aerial bombardment of Warsaw and Invasion of Poland commences.
-Antonina and her son Ryszard barely survive.
-Dr. Lutz Heck, head of the Berlin Zoo and Adolf Hitler's chief zoologist and Jan's professional rival, visits the zoo while Jan is away; as Hitler's chief zoologist he's to run the Warsaw Zoo.
-Offering to house their prized animals in Berlin until after the war, he then returns with soldiers to shoot the others, revealing his hidden brutality.
+Doctor Jan Żabiński is director of the Warsaw Zoo, one of Europe's largest, assisted by his wife, Antonina.
+On 1 September 1939, the bombardment of Warsaw begins.
+Antonina and her son Ryszard survive the German and Russian invasion of Poland and Warsaw is occupied by the Germans.
+Doctor Lutz Heck, head of the Berlin Zoo, Adolf Hitler's chief zoologist and Jan's professional rival, visits the zoo in Jan's absence.
+Offering to house their prized animals in Berlin until after the war, he returns with soldiers to shoot the others.
 He becomes infatuated with Antonina.

-Warsaw Jews are forced into the Ghetto.
-The Żabińskis' Jewish friends, Maurycy Fraenkel and his partner Magda Gross, seek a safe place for their friend Szymon Tenenbaum's insect collection.
-Antonina then offers to shelter Magda.
-Despite the risk, Jan and Antonina use the zoo to hide others and save more lives.

-They propose Heck turn the abandoned zoo into a pig farm, to feed the occupying forces, secretly hoping to sneak people out of the Ghetto.
-Heck, wanting a new site for his experiments in recreating aurochs as a symbol of the Reich, agrees.
+Warsaw's Jews are forced into the Warsaw Ghetto and the Żabińskis' Jewish friends, Maurycy Fraenkel and Magda Gross, seek a safe place for their friend Szymon Tenenbaum's insect collection.
+Jan and Antonina use the zoo to hide Magda and the others.
+They propose Heck turn the now abandoned zoo into a pig farm, to feed the occupying forces, hoping to sneak people out of the Ghetto.
+Heck agrees, wanting a new site for experiments in recreating aurochs as a symbol of the Reich,.

-When Jan collects garbage inside the Ghetto, he also hides people in the trucks, to bring them to the zoo, working with the Underground Army to later transport them to safehouses throughout the country.
-Jews are hidden in the zoo's cages, tunnels, and inside the Żabińskis’ house.
-When Antonina plays the piano late at night, it means it is safe to come out of hiding.
-But if it is played in the daytime, they must hide.
-Jan also rescues a young girl, Urszula, who was raped by German soldiers.
-Antonina takes a particular interest in her, treating her the same way she would treat a frightened animal, until she emerges to join other "guests" in the Zabinskis' home.
+When Jan collects garbage in the Ghetto, he conceals people in the trucks for transport to the zoo, so the Polish resistance (the Home Army) can get them to safehouses throughout the country.
+The Żabińskis hide Jews in the zoo's cages, tunnels, and their own house.
+Antonina plays the piano at night to signal it is safe to come out of hiding, and by day if they must hide.
+When Jan rescues Urszula, a young girl raped by German soldiers, Antonina takes a particular interest in her, treating her as she would a frightened animal, until she emerges to join other "guests" in the Zabinskis' home.

 In 1942, Germans begin transporting Jews to death camps.
-At a loading station, Jan tries to convince Janusz Korczak, head of the Jewish children's orphanage, to escape with him, but he will not leave the children.
-Jan has no choice but to help load children into the cattle cars bound for the death camps.
-Becoming aware of Heck's obvious feelings for his wife, a rift begins to form between the couple.
+Jan, forced to load children into the cattle cars, tries to convince Janusz Korczak, head of the Jewish children's orphanage, to escape with him, but he refuses to abandon the children.
+Jan also becomes aware of Heck's obvious feelings for his wife, which strains his relationship with her.